• Organisation

 The Young Christian Workers’ Movement Hostel, Hawthorn, was established in 1948.
 It was located in a house known as ‘The Terricks’ at the corner of Paterson and Oxley Road.
-It offered temporary housing to young migrants from Britain.
+It offered temporary housing to youth migrants from Britain.
 The Hostel closed in 1955.

 I visited Britain to organise a scheme for obtaining nominations… a total of 49 nominated British migrants have arrived.
 Already 15 boys have left the hostel, five are working with farmers; nine apprenticed; nine (others) working with the PMG; ten are in private homes in the suburbs.
 However, the financial burden is a heavy one.

-From
+• From

 1948

-To
+• To

 1955

-Alternative Names
+• Alternative Names

 YCW Hostel

-YCW Immigration Hostel
+YCW Migration Hostel

-1948 - 1955
+• 1948 - 1955

 The YCW Hostel was located on the corner of Paterson and Oxley Roads, Hawthorn, Victoria (Building Still standing)